 First of all, you have to stop using hot tools.
 And if you are not ready to give up the hairdryer, use the lowest temperature.

 Heat protection is a must.
-We should use it not only while styling but also when we are in the sun.
+We should use it not only while styling but also when in the sun.
 Same as skin, hair needs a shield.
 Good that nowadays there are many products for hair with UV protection too.

 Unfortunately, we cannot fully restore the hair damaged by heat.
 But we can change the way it looks by changing the hair care.